Gérard Jugnot

-Jugnot is the father of comedian Arthur Jugnot, born in 1980 to Jugnot and wardrobe designer Cécile Magnan.
+Jugnot is the father of actor Arthur Jugnot, born in 1980 to Jugnot and wardrobe designer Cécile Magnan.

 He was made Chevalier (Knight) of the Légion d'honneur in 2004.

 Life and career

 Jugnot met Christian Clavier, Thierry Lhermitte, and Michel Blanc when attending the Lycee Pasteur de Neuilly-Sur-Seine.
-Together, they formed the comedy group Le Splendid.
+Together, and with other actors including Josiane Balasko and Marie-Anne Chazel, they founded the café-théâtre Le Splendid, which would also become the name of their troupe and, later on, an informal name for them as a collective on screen.
 He made his debut on the big-screen in Les Valseuses (1974) and Le Juge et l'Assassin (1976).